miker704/Strife/patch_V5_notes.md

     - Added all new Lunar New Year avatar decorations to avatar decoration preview modal.
     - Added all new Lunar New Year avatar decorations to avatar decoration item card.
     - Added all new Lunar New Year avatar decorations to preview gift upc modal.
+    - Added all new Lunar New Year avatar decorations to send gift modal.